raystack/optimus/docs/docs/concepts/overview.md

 ## Replay & Backups

 A job might need to be re-run (backfill) due to business requirement changes or other various reasons.
-Optimus provides an easy way to do this using Replay feature.
-Replay accepts which job and range of date to be updated, validating it, and clearing the tasks in the scheduler, making the tasks available to be picked up by the scheduler and got re-run.
+Optimus provides an easy way to do this using Replay.
+Replay accepts which job and range of date to be updated, validating it, and re-run the job tasks.
 Replay will also figure the dependents of the job and re-run all the downstream jobs within the same project just after the upstream tasks are finished.

-When validating, Optimus checks if replay with same job and date are currently running and also check if the task scheduler instances are still running to avoid any duplication and confusion.
-Optimus provides several replay workers so several replays can be run in parallel.
+When validating, Optimus checks if replay with same job and date are currently running and also check if the task scheduler instances are still running to avoid any duplication and conflicts.

-After the replay worker cleared the task instances in the scheduler, the worker finished its job and let the scheduler do the rest.
-However, Optimus provides a replay syncer to frequently check the status in the scheduler (every 5 minutes), so the latest state of replay will always be updated.
+After validated, Replay will clear task instances of the requested job in the scheduler, letting the tasks to be picked up and run.
+Replay will frequently check the status of each task from the scheduler (every 5 minutes) to track if each task is still in progress, failed, or succeed.

 Optimus also provides Replay Dry Run to simulate all the impacted tasks without actually re-running the tasks.